 The Central Asia-Caucasus Analyst is an English language global Web journal devoted to analysis of the current issues facing the Central Asia-Caucasus region.
 It serves to link the business, governmental, journalistic and scholarly communities and is the global voice of the Central Asia-Caucasus Institute & Silk Road Studies Program, a Joint Research and Policy Center affiliated with the American Foreign Policy Council and the Institute for Security and Development Policy.

-The Editor of the Analyst solicits most articles and field reports, however authors may suggest topics for future issues or submit articles and field reports for consideration.
-Such articles and field reports cannot have been previously published in any form, must be written in English, and must correspond precisely to the format and style of articles and field reports published in The Analyst and described below.
+The Editor of the Analyst solicits most articles, however authors may suggest topics for future issues or submit articles for consideration.
+Such articles cannot have been previously published in any form, must be written in English, and must correspond precisely to the format and style of articles published in The Analyst and described below.

 The Analyst aims to provide our industrious and engaged audience with a singular and reliable assessment of events and trends in the region written in an analytical tone rather than a polemical one.
 Analyst articles reflect the fact that we have a diverse international audience.
 While this should not affect what authors write about or their conclusions, this does affect the tone of articles.
 Analyst articles focus on a newsworthy topic, engage central issues of the latest breaking news from the region and are backed by solid evidence.
 Articles should normally be based on local language news sources.